scrawler-labs/router/README.md

 Why Scrawler Router?
 ------------------
-Ghost Route is an library for automatic restful routing, you do not have to define a single route, it automatically detects the url and calls the corresponding controller.
+This is an library for automatic restful routing, you do not have to define a single route, it automatically detects the url and calls the corresponding controller.
 Automatic routing is made possible by following some conventions.

 Installation